dgabriele/store/README.md

 # Store
 This library provides a `Store` datatype for Python.
-Each store looks and feels like an ORM object yet has no database on the back end.
+Each store looks and feels like an ORM, but unlike an ORM, there is no database on the other end.
 Instead, all data lives in memory, in the form of plain Python dicts and B-tree indices.
 Stores support **SQL-like _select_ statements** in the style of SQLAlchemy, **atomic transactions** and **multithreading**.

 The source code aims to be rebustly documented, as we encourage open-source collaboration on this Project.